jonas-eschle/raredecay/README.md

 ## Setup and installation ##

+The package, in its current state, requires root_numpy as well as rootpy (and therefore a ROOT installation with python-bindings) to be installed on your system.
+If that is not the case, some functions won't work and you should install it with the --no-dependencies flag and install the other requirements by hand.

 PIP package will may be uploaded in the future.
-Until then, use the following. first install the very newest version of REP
+Until then, use the following.
+First install the very newest version of REP
 (the -U can be omitted if necessary, but is recommended):
 ```
 pip install -U https://github.com/yandex/rep/archive/stratifiedkfold.zip